mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 **Ur 1532 B400551-F Ni Va 504 Im M1 D M0 D**

-A cold, vacuum world which is subject to extreme daytime temperatures in excess of 220ºC and night- time temperatures of -250ºC.
+A cold, vacuum world which is subject to extreme daytime temperatures in excess of 220ºC and night-time temperatures of -250ºC.
 The world was colonised by vacuum miners who discovered
 Onnesium-118 on the planet.
 The lucky few who discovered sufficiently large deposits became